phdata/pulse/visualization/arcadia/README.md

 12. Lastly, if you examine the same visual in edit mode, you can confirm that it is not part of any dashboard in the new system.
 \
 ![image](images/examine-visuals.png)
+13. Dataset connections, Solr collection table names, Visuals are all editable for customization.